Confessionalism (religion): Controversy

 The idea of confessionalism can generate considerable controversy.
 Some Christian denominations, particularly newer ones, focus more on the "experience" of Christianity than on its formal doctrines, and are accused by confessionalists of adopting a vague and unfocused form of religion.
 Anti-confessionalists, declaring that the confessionalist view of religion is too narrow and that people should be able to seek religion in their own way, generally argue that it is the spirit and values of religion that matter, rather than the particular rules.
 Confessionalists generally counter that the "spirit and values" of any given faith cannot be attained without first knowing truth as given in formal dogmas.

+Confessional Identity vs. Subscription

+Scholars of church history distinguish between a denomination possessing a formal confessional identity and the mechanisms used to enforce it.
+A denomination may formally retain historic confessions in its constitution—such as the Presbyterian Church (USA)'s Book of Confessions—but interpret them as broad, historical guidelines rather than strictly binding documents, allowing for significant doctrinal latitude among its clergy.

+In contrast, other confessional denominations require strict Confessional subscription, a formal vow where clergy must agree with the confession's specific propositions.
+Disputes over how strictly a confession should be interpreted, and whether church courts have the authority to enforce doctrinal boundaries, have been a major source of institutional controversy and schism, particularly in Protestant history.